-Develops professional skills and attitudes for today's global business environment.
-Develops office skills in telecommunications, mail processing, travel arrangements and conferences, public relations, and ergonomics.
-Lab, Lecture.
+This course will cover the characteristics and personal qualities that are important for administrative professionals by performing officerelated tasks and demonstrating an understanding of the skills, equipment, tools, and techniques used by administrative professionals.
+Lecture.
 Credits: 3.Prerequisites: 1010611600 Document Processing (C or better) and 1010613000 Integrated Computer Applications Beg (C or better).

-10-106-170-C00 Administrative Procedures Students will develop professional skills and attitudes for today's global business environment by honing office skills in telecommunications, mail processing, travel arrangements and conferences, public relations, and ergonomics.
+10-106-170-C00 Administrative Procedures

+Students will develop professional skills and attitudes for today's global business environment by honing office skills in telecommunications, mail processing, travel arrangements and conferences, public relations, and ergonomics.
 Lab, Lecture.
-Credits: 3.Prerequisites: 10106116C00 Document Processing (B or better) and 10103115C01 MS Word Beginning (B or better) and 10103126C01 MS Excel Beginning (B or better) and 10103135C00 MS Access Beginning (B or better) and 10103141C00 MS
+Credits: 3.Prerequisites: 10106116C00 Document Processing (C or better) and 10103115C01 MS Word Beginning (C or better) and 10103126C01 MS Excel Beginning (C or better) and 10103135C00 MS Access Beginning (C or better) and 10103141C00 MS PowerPoint Beginning (C or better).